 Are you struggling with an obstacle?
-These 8 reminders will help you with overcoming obstacles in life and getting through the challenges.
+These 8 tips to overcoming obstacles in life will help you get through the challenges.

 We’ll all face obstacles throughout life, to varying degrees.
 These challenges could be as simple as losing a package in the mail or as dire as losing a job.
 And while our thoughts and action will reflect the severity of the obstacle, one this is certain: we can overcome it.

-Often, the obstacles we face in life are exactly what we needed at that moment to move in a different direction.
+Often, overcoming obstacles in life was exactly what we needed at that moment to move in a different direction.
 My husband had lost his job in the non-profit industry during the recession almost a decade ago—all while we were expecting our first baby in a few months.

 What had seemed like the end of the world turned out to be a new job within a month and a half at double his previous salary.
-Sometimes it takes an obstacle to show you a new path.
+Sometimes it takes overcoming obstacles in life to show you a new path.

 A few weeks ago, I read the book The Obstacle Is the Way by Ryan Holiday.
 The book covered all aspects of obstacles, from lessons to learn to finding the will to get through them.
 I found the lessons applicable to parenthood and family life that I thought I’d share the top eight I learned here with you.

-If you find yourself struggling through an obstacle, remember these eight reminders to get you through it:
+If you find yourself struggling with overcoming obstacles in life, remember these eight reminders to get you through it:

 I read and watched the movie The Martian all about a fictional astronaut stuck on Mars.
 I remember telling my husband I couldn’t understand how the character remained calm even as he realized he was stuck on a planet all alone.
 I didn’t think anyone could that collected in such dire circumstances.